souma9830/AptoCare/README.md

-# MedFi – Medical Records Management App
+# APTO CARE – Medical Records Management App

 *A decentralized medical‑records platform on the Aptos blockchain with IPFS storage*